• Skip to main content

 Physical Therapy

-Depending on how far along your dog is in their arthritis journey your veterinarian may recommend physical therapy.
+Depending on how far along your dog is in its arthritis journey your veterinarian may recommend physical therapy.

 Physical therapy can help strengthen the muscles around your dog’s joint which may help improve mobility and reduce pain.